DOH reports an increase of 2,830 COVID-19 cases

 Clearfield County reported 6,169 cases; 4,621 confirmed and 1,548 probable.
 Jefferson County reported 2,768 cases; 1,688 confirmed and 1,080 probable.
 Elk County reported 2,304 cases; 1,223 confirmed and 1,081 probable.

 Clearfield County reported 20 new cases.
+Elk County reported four new cases.
 Jefferson County reported 11 new cases.
-Elk County reported four new cases.

 Clearfield County reported one new death, totaling 114 total deaths.
 Jefferson County reported 86 deaths.
 Elk County reported 35 deaths.